Marginalia

 RRF --> SYN["SYNTHESIS<br/><small>Claude Sonnet</small>"]

-BM25 full-text catches exact terminology — model names, acronyms, equation references.
+BM25 full-text catches exact terminology: model names, acronyms, equation references.
 Uses PostgreSQL's built-in tsvector with English stemming.

-# Concept expansion: leverage workspace knowledge
+# Concept expansion: use workspace knowledge

 concepts = db.query(Concept).filter(Concept.name.ilike(f"%{term}%"))